kenweechin/BREW-RIGHT/README.md

   7. I want an easy way to contact the coffee shop where the details are easily visualized on the page.
 Furthermore, I am able to write my queries and send them via email, subsequently they can reply to my email.
   8. I want the easy and convenient way to add the product that I am desire to order by clicking on the order button.
   9. I want to see the quantity that I have ordered on the cart icon on the top page of the website.
-  10. I want to see the list of the products ordered when clicking on the cart icon, which will navigate to a new page, and shows the total price of the products ordered.
+  10. I want to see the list of the products ordered when clicking on the cart icon, which will navigate to a cart page, and shows the total price of the products ordered.
+  11. I want the add quantity, decrease quantity, and remove features of the products showing in the cart page if I decided to change the quantity or want to get rid off a particular product.
+  12. I want to know the total amount of the products that I have ordered.

 ### **Design Choices**
 ![Responsive Mockup](wireframes/mockup.png)